ChadNetwig/social-insect-collective-comp/README.md

 The code used to generate the plot is included in the repository.
 Test case validation scripts are not visible.

 ## 📌 Important Notes
-- This project models concepts from Project 5: Modeling Collective Behavior in Ants from ASU’s CSE598 Bio-Inspired Computing course.

 - The biological inspiration for this project is derived from Deborah Gordon’s work on ant decision-making and collective computation.